 - 1 28-ounce can San Marzano plum tomatoes, crush by hand

 - ½ cup white wine

 - 1 tablespoon Italian seasoning

 - ½ teaspoon crush red pepper

 - 12-15 large fresh basil leaves sliced thin.

 Heat the olive oil in the 6-quart stockpot over medium-high heat 300˚F (150˚C).
 Add the sliced garlic and cook until the garlic sizzles and turns just golden around the edges, about 2 to 3 minutes.
 Add the tomatoes, rinse out the can with ½ cup white wine, and add to the stockpot.
 Season with the Italian seasoning, salt, and crushed red pepper.
 Bring to a boil, then adjust the heat to low 180°F (82°C), cover with vent open and simmer until slightly thickened, about 15 to 20 minutes.
 Do not overcook.

 To the sauce, add the butter and basil, stir to combine.

-Note: Instead of the canned tomatoes, you can use THREE pounds of plumb tomatoes, peeled and seeded.
+Note: Instead of canned tomatoes, you can use THREE pounds of plumb tomatoes, peeled, and seeded.